bhisaac/5eFP/5eFP-SRD.md

 |2⛁|Druid Circle|...|
 |3⛁|Magic|You begin a game session with 4 mana.
 You learn one spell from the druid spell list.|

-## Wild Shape (Rest 2)
+## Wild Shape (Action, Rest 2)

-As an action, you magically assume the shape of a beast that you have seen before.
+You magically assume the shape of a beast that you have seen before.
 When you use this feature, save and set aside any wounds and choose a wild shape form.
 Use statistics for an elite creature except as detailed below.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.

 You can use this feature twice.
 You regain expended uses when you finish a rest.